GillesVanDeVyver/AST-based-anomaly-detection-with-GMM/README.md

 # AST-based-anomaly-detection-with-GMM

-## structure
+## Directory structure

+    .
+    ├── ...                                # parent directory containing the project
-    ├── intermediate_data             # Here the intermediary AST embeddings are stored that serve as input the the GMM model ├── intermediate_dataframes       # This contains the same information as in intermediate_data, but now stored as pandas dataframes
+    |    ├── intermediate_data             # Here the intermediary AST embeddings are stored that serve as input the the GMM model
+    |    ├── intermediate_dataframes       # This contains the same information as in intermediate_data, but now stored as pandas dataframes
-    ├── pretrianed_models             # Here the pretrained AST models are cached ├── src
+    |    ├── pretrianed_models             # Here the pretrained AST models are cached
+    |    ├── src
+    |    └── results
+    └── data
+         ├── dev_data              # Development dataset of DCASE dataset should be added here
+         |      ├── fan
+         |      |    ├── source_test
+         |      |    ├── target_test
+         |      |    ├── train
-    ├── results
+         |      ├── gearbox
+         |

+Note that the directories data, intermediate_data,intermediate_dataframes and pretrianed_models are not present on the git repo.
+The directory dev_data (with corresponding data files) needs to be added manually at the correct location shown above.
+The directories intermediate_data,intermediate_dataframes and pretrianed_models will be created if not present when generating the intermediate data.

 ## General workflow

+main.py invokes the methods of the two parts described below.

 ### AST embedding